 While still participating in PIMF’s flagship Symphony Orchestra program, students will benefit from an informative daily College Audition Preparation Seminar led by renowned educator Gloria dePasquale.
 All students will be required to prepare for (and participate in) mid-festival mock auditions as well!

-Note: Alumni may bypass the audition process if attending the same program (i.e. if a student attended the Orchestra program in 2020, they may register without auditioning for the Orchestra program).
-In this case, a placement audition will be required by May 1st, 2021.
+Note: Alumni may bypass the audition process if attending the same program (i.e. if a student attended the Orchestra program in 2023, they may register without auditioning for the 2024 Orchestra program).

 To learn more about the Symphony Orchestra Program, click here.